 - Managing self-directed special projects based on interests and skills of the intern

-- Current college student, recent college graduate, or current graduate student with an interest in arts administration or business
+- Current college student or recent college graduate with an interest in arts administration

 - Good working knowledge of Microsoft Office software